jojo1106/Interfacing-the-neuromuscular-system/Exercise1/README.md

 Introduction

 The purpose of this exercise is to practise the very basics of signal processing and analysis with MATLAB.
-We will use MATLAB functions to visualize, quantify and try to make sense of the EMG signal.
-If you have never programmed with MATLAB before, you can watch the tutorial lecture uploaded on StudOn.
-If you don’t have the license yet, click on the link below and take advantage of FAU’s Campus-Wide License to install and use MATLAB on your computer: www.mathworks.com/products/matlab/student.html
-Please don’t hesitate to ask questions on the StudOn forum regarding the tasks or activating the Campus-Wide License.
-We also encourage you to post your plots to the respective thread in the forum.
-Don’t forget to label your axes and to specify the task number associated with the plot.

 Task 1

-MAT files are binary MATLAB files that store workspace variables.
-By loading the saved files to your MATLAB workspace, you get access to manipulate or visualize the variables.
-The names of the variables from the file that you will use for this exercise are SIG and ref_signal, fsamp corresponding to the EMG channel data and the force signal, respectively.
 1)	Load the EMG file
 2)	Plot each channel